wp-plugins/twitter-widget-with-styling/readme.txt

 This is because the browser cache does not refresh.
 You can set "Development" on in the widget.
 It will make sure it refreshes the browser cache.

+= I use a Child theme, how to set it up then? =

+Currently Child Themes are not supported well.
+The plugin will look into the Parent Theme folder.
+I will look at this issue in a next release.

 = Can I add multiple widgets to a page? =

 You can, but it will probably not load any styling in the second widget.